-We provide members with the opportunity to participate in "hands-on" conservations opportunities to construct ponds, goose nesting platforms and duck nesting tunnels, install and maintain Wood Duck nest boxes - all of which help to assure the perpetuation of wildfowl populations and wildfowl habitat for the future - and all within the Washington State.
-In addition we sponsor a Hunter Mentorship Program to help newcomers find success in their pursuit of their own piece of the waterfowling heritage.
+We provide members with the opportunity to participate in "hands-on" conservation opportunities to construct, install, and maintain goose nesting platforms, duck nesting tunnels, and Wood Duck nest boxes all of which help to assure the perpetuation of wildfowl populations and wildfowl habitat for the future - and all within the Washington State.
+In addition we sponsor youth hunting opportunities and youth target shoots with giveaways.